milkcircle/milkcircle.github.io/focaccia.md

 aaroncheng.me/
 { where i'd hoped to take you some day in the far off future
 where i'd been before, and you'd been too (i think)
-but where we'd never been together }
+but where we'd never been together
+"i wish you were here with me" }